• Skip to primary navigation

 Jump to Recipe

-No Churn Christmas Cookie Ice Cream is a must make dessert this holiday season.
+Christmas cookie ice cream is a must make dessert this holiday season.
 Creamy vanilla ice cream is filled with crumbled sugar cookies, white chocolate pieces, sprinkles, and a hint of cinnamon.

-A green bowl filled with scoops of ice cream and red and green sprinkles.
+A green serving bowl filled with Christmas cookie ice cream.

 This no churn ice cream captures your favorite cookie flavors of the holiday season.
-Crumbled sugar cookies, along with chopped white chocolate, festive sprinkles, and a hint of cinnamon - you're going to love this Christmas cookie ice cream!
+Crumbled sugar cookies, chopped white chocolate, festive sprinkles, and a hint of cinnamon fill this ice cream with sweet, cozy flavor.

 The best part about no churn ice cream?
-It only takes about 10 minutes of prep!
-After that, you'll need just a bit of patience while your ice cream freezes.
+It only takes about 10 minutes of prep with minimal kitchen cleanup.
+It's also a great way to use up a few leftover unfrosted Christmas cookies.

-Serve this Christmas cookie ice cream during the holidays as a dessert, for a holiday movie-night snack, or any time your sweet tooth calls.
+Serve this Christmas cookie ice cream during the holidays as an after-dinner dessert, for a holiday movie night, or any time your sweet tooth calls.
+You may also enjoy my mint chocolate chip ice cream for the holdays!

 Red and green sprinkles on top of a bowl of ice cream.

-A loaf pan filled with ice cream, with an ice cream scoop.
+A loaf pan filled with ice cream and an ice cream scoop.

 What size pan do I need?